andersonbrito/quality_assurance/README.md

 ## Generating final files

 `assurance` is the last step of quality assurance.
-Here, the final quality assurance matrix is generated, and a fasta file with quality genomes produced by core labs is created, including only genomes that passed all the check points mentioned above.
+Here, the final quality assurance matrix is generated, and a fasta file with quality genomes sequenced by core labs is created, including only genomes that passed all the check points mentioned above.

 # Execution